luigiquara/MiniHack-Datasets/README.md

 ### Organization of the repo
 `run_and_play.py` is the script to let the agents play and collect the frames.<br/>
-`create_df.py` is the script that creates a pandas DataFrame for the dataset, to analyze its data; it also creates a "grouped" DataFrame, where entities with the same description (*i.e.* belonging to the same NetHack *macro-class*) are put together.
+`code/` contains some scripts to manage the dataset.
+In particular, `create_df.py` is the script that creates a pandas DataFrame for the dataset, to analyze its data; it also creates a "grouped" DataFrame, where entities with the same description (*i.e.* belonging to the same NetHack *macro-class*) are put together.